ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Fix

-A bug fix should be backward-compatible internal change that fixes incorrect behavior.
-The fix should provide a description what and how it fixes the issue.
-The test should be included to catch this issue in the future and confirm the correct behavior.
+A bug fix is backward-compatible internal change that fixes incorrect behavior.
+The fix provides a description what and how it fixes the issue.
+Tests are included to catch the issue in the future and confirms the correct behavior.

 Release: patch